2i2c-org/team-compass/services/delivery/engagement-management.md

 Use the project template *Engagement Project*.
 Set the name of the project to be the same string as the HubSpot Deal Name.
 (If the HubSpot Deal Name is incorrect, fix this first).

 :::{attention}
 Today, there is only one template called *Engagement Project*.
-In a future iteration of these instructions there could be templates of the form

-- Premier Member Engagement
-- Advanced Member Engagement
-- Essential Member Enagagement

-or equivalents for any class of Engagements that should have the same overall structure
+In a future iteration of these instructions there could be templates for each type of membership, or equivalents for any class of Engagements that should have the same overall structure
 :::

 The templates sets the visibility of this new project to be "Everyone at 2i2c" and grants everyone "Project admin" access rights.
 The project creator is automatically joins the project -- remove yourself from the project unless you personally want to receive notifications for each for every message, status update, and added task.